pamgene/limma_psa_operator/README.md

 Input projection|.
 ---|---
-`y-axis` | values to perform analysis on.
+`y-axis` | Values to perform analysis on.
 (VSN) normalized or log-transformed data are expected.
 `x-axis` | x-axis to indicate the grouping. all n(n-1)/2 group-group comparisons, aka `contrasts`,  are analyzed (`n` is the number of groups).
-`rows` | peptide (spot) ID
+`rows` | Peptide (spot) ID
-`labels`| labels to indicate observations in the analysis (e.g. Barcode, Row) `color`| optional single color to indicate a pairing or blocking factor.
+`labels`| Labels to indicate observations in the analysis (e.g. Barcode, Row) `color`| Optional single color to indicate a pairing or blocking factor.
 This factor is implemented as a random factor in the LIMMA analysis.
-Only 1 factor (e.g. Barcode) is permitted.
 `columns`| Optional supergrouping.
 The analysis is performed for each column of the cross tab view separately.

 Input parameters|.
 ---|---
-`ReverseContrast`| The direction of the contrast or comparison (Test vs Control or Control vs Test).
-True by default meaning "Test vs Control" type comparison: the condition starting with lower letter in the alphabet is used as the control condition.
+`ReverseContrast`| The direction of the contrast (Test vs Control or Control vs Test).
+True by default, meaning "Test vs Control" type comparison: the condition starting with lower letter in the alphabet is used as the control condition.

 Output relations|.
 ---|---
-`contrast`|Character,The two-group comparison analyzed (e.g. Test vs Control) `logFC`|Numeric, the log fold change for the contrast analyzed, per peptide `AveExpr`| Numeric, the average expression per peptide `t`|Numeric, (moderated)  t-value for the contrast analyzed, per peptide
+`contrast`|Character, The two-group comparison analyzed (e.g. Test vs Control) `logFC`|Numeric, the log fold change for the contrast analyzed, per peptide `AveExpr`| Numeric, the average expression per peptide `t`|Numeric, (moderated)  t-value for the contrast analyzed, per peptide